Audiology FAQS |

 |

 Audiologists are vitally concerned that every person, regardless of age, benefit from good hearing.
 Audiologists provide individual counseling to help those with hearing loss function more effectively in social, educational and occupational environments.
-It is a fact of life that we lose hearing acuity, as we grow older, and that hearing problems are commonly associated with the elderly.
+It is a fact of life that we lose hearing acuity, as we grow older, and this hearing loss has been associated with increased chance of falling, and with loss of mental acuity.
 Audiologists are committed to helping senior citizens to hear better.

 |